ONSdigital/ssdc-rm-caseprocessor/README.md

 The case processor schedules action rules to be triggered at a specific date & time.

-The case processor is responsible for creating the content of the CSV print file which will be used to print letters, according to a flexible template.
-The print files can contain case refs, UACs, QIDs and any attribute of the sample.
+The case processor is responsible for creating the content of the CSV export file which will be used to export case data for purposed such as printing letters, according to a flexible template.
+The export files can contain case refs, UACs, QIDs and any attribute of the sample.

 ## Building
 To run all the tests and build the image